MatildeDP/DDPG-and-PID-in-Lunar-Lander-Env/README.md

 * `Train.py` contains the `train` function for DDPG.
 * `Plots.py` contains all nessesary plot functions.
 * `utils.py` contains save methods.
-* `Grid_Search1` contains are the main script for DDPG.
+* `Grid_Search` contains are the main script for DDPG.
 It runs a random grid search to tune alpha, beta, tau and gamma for DDPG
 * `PID.py`is the main functions for PID
 * `gym` and `irlc` contains functions and classes nessesary to run PID